On Universally Optimal Algorithms for A/B Testing: Preliminaries and Main Result

-\paragraph{Main Result.} The performance of the uniform sampling algorithm is characterized by $g(1/2,\bm)$.
-More precisely, under this algorithm, $\lim_{T\rightarrow\infty} \frac{T}{\log(1/p_{\bm,T})}=\frac{1}{g(1/2,\bm)}$.
-Our main result concerns the class of {\it uniformly good} algorithms already introduced and discussed in \cite{qin2022open}.
-These algorithms are at least as good as the uniform sampling algorithm on all instances. \begin{definition} An algorithm is {\it uniformly good} if
+The performance of the uniform sampling algorithm is characterized by $g(1/2,\bmu)$.
+More precisely, under this algorithm,

+Our main result concerns the class of {\it better than uniform} algorithms already introduced and discussed in \citet{qin2022open}.
+These algorithms are at least as good as the uniform sampling algorithm in all instances.